 Shih Poos are Small and Portable – Great for ESAs!

-The Air Carrier Access Act and the Fair Housing Amendments Act has certain protections in place for emotional support animals.
-This means they can both fly uninhibited and live in a residence that may have anti-pet policies.
+The Fair Housing Amendments Act has certain protections in place for emotional support animals.
+This means they can live in a residence that may have anti-pet policies.
 There are still policies in place that can supersede this, but only for certain larger, noisier, and more aggressive breeds.

 Obviously, these are three things the Shih Poo is not, so as an owner you shouldn’t have trouble with a Shih Poo as an ESA.
 Weighing in at an average weight of between 7 and 20 pounds, the Shih Poo is extremely portable and travel-friendly.